ElliotHardyCS/CyberSecurityPortfolio/8. University Projects/Year 1/Text Based Game/README.md

 ...ADD MORE HERE...

+**Assesement of My Project V1**
+---
+Feedback from assessor: "Good game, well-structured code and some nice additional features."
+The mark I recieved is 93/100 for this project.

+**Assesement of My Project V2**
+---
+General Feedback: "Excellent Game, with well written code."
+Additional Feedback: "Sufficiently complicated additional features implemented."
+New Feature Feedback: "Score code is complex and well integrated, Map code is complex and well integrated, Combine code works and is well implemented and uses the existing built code structure."
+The mark I recieved is 93.4/100 for this project.

 **Minimum Expected Commands**
 ---
 - move <"direction"> (<"direction"> = north | south | east | west)(Moves player in the specified direction.)